-I am a Ph.D. student at Center for Theoretical Neuroscience and Zuckerman Mind Brain Behavior Institute in Columbia University, co-advised by Prof. Nikolaus Kriegeskorte and Prof. Ning Qian.
+I am a Ph.D. candidate at Center for Theoretical Neuroscience and Zuckerman Mind Brain Behavior Institute in Columbia University, co-advised by Prof. Nikolaus Kriegeskorte and Prof. Ning Qian.
 I am interested in a variety of stuff ranging from geometric topology and dynamical systems to Bayesian statistics and machine learning, as well as their applications to neuroscience, genomics, and cognitive sciences.

 I graduated from the University of Washington, Seattle (UW), in the NIH-funded Computational Neuroscience Training Program with B.S. in Applied & Computational Mathematics and B.A. in Psychology with Honors.
-I still maintain close collaborations and affliation with Columbia Department of Systems Biology and UW Department of Applied Mathematics.
+I still maintain close collaborations and affliations with Columbia Department of Systems Biology and UW Department of Applied Mathematics.

 I am very grateful to have mentors and collaborators with whom I have the honor to work on various interesting problems spanning vision neuroscience, mathematical biology, genome sciences, protein design, artificial intelligence, computational psychiatry and human-computer interaction.
 I also maintain close industrial collaborations with IBM Research and Microsoft Research.